cpfaff/rbefdata_paper/paper/rbefdata.md

 generated while analysing data with R. We showcase the functionality of the `rbefdata` package available with version 0.3.5.
-The R script we present shows the semantic refinement of keywords to improve the search of datasets, the use of metadata in data processing, the access to a complete set of data based on a paper proposal of the BEF-China experiment, and finally the upload of the data products.
-The script contains an analysis about N retention that was done in the BEF-China experiment.
+The R script we present shows the semantic refinement of keywords to improve the search of datasets, the use of metadata in data processing, how to access a complete set of data based on a paper proposal of the BEF-China experiment, and finally the upload of the data products.
+The R script shown here employs an analysis about N retention to showcase the package.
 The results of the analysis have been published already and the related data is open access (Lang et al. 2013).
 Thus the script shown here is fully reproducible.

-## Material and Methods

-### BEF-China

-The BEF (Biodiversity Ecosystem Functioning) - China project, funded by the German Science Foundation (DFG, FOR 891) is a research collaboration consisting of 10-15 independent research groups (www.bef-china.de).
-The overarching aim is to disentangle the role of tree and shrub diversity for production, erosion control, element cycling, and species conservation in Chinese subtropical forest ecosystems.
-The project uses two main research platforms located in the provinces Jiangxi and Zhejiang in China (Bruelheide et al., 2012).

-### BEFdata platform

-The [BEFdata](http://befdataproduction.biow.uni-leipzig.de/) platform has been developed as part of the BEF-China experiment.
-It is specialized in the management of small and heterogeneous data that is typical for biodiversity research.
-It offers data harmonization features, adheres to standards like the Ecological Metadata Language (EML) for metadata support and fosters the exploration of data by a keyword tagging and search system.
-The platform facilitates research cooperations and the discussion of ideas by a paper proposal tool.
-To create a paper proposal a researcher can select datasets on the platform to be included in an analysis.
-Furthermore basic information like a title, a rationale, the envisaged journal and a date needs to be provided.
-Submitting a proposal, a researcher asks for access to the data and proposes his research idea to the project board and the data owners.
-The data owners can decide if and how they like to participate in the upcoming analysis or if they only like to get acknowledged for providing their data (Nadrowski 2013).
-This process allows to include or acknowledge all researchers involved in the data sampling process, it promotes collaborations between research units and helps to avoid duplication in publication initiatives on the same research ideas which adds to the transparency of data publication.
-Finally all datasets assembled in a paper proposal can be imported into the R environment by the `rbefdata` package.

-### The workflow: Nutrient retention along a biodiversity gradient

-We use an analysis about N retention along biodiversity gradient in the BEF-China experiment as a use case.
-We build a script that shows the functionalities and inter linkages between the BEF-China data platform and the `rbefdata` package.
-The analysis is typical for interdisciplinary research in ecology, as it combines soil, taxon, and nutrient data where data originating from field campaigns of different collaborating laboratories has to be merged prior to analyses.
-A paper proposal based on 3 datasets with the title "Mixed afforestations of young subtropical trees promote nitrogen acquisition and retention" has been created.
-For a detailed rationale we refer to the paper proposal on the `BEFdata` instance of the BEF-China portal (URL XX).

-### rbefdata

 The `rbefdata` package (GitHub: https://github.com/befdata/befdata) is a companion to the open source data management platform `BEFdata`.
 The latest